univention/ucs-school/kelvin-api/readme.rst

 ``/var/lib/ucs-school-import/configs`` is a volume mounted into the docker container, so it can be accessed from the host.

-The directory contains the file ``kelvin.json``, which is the top level configuration file for the UCS@school import code that is executed as part of the `UCS@school Kelvin REST API` that runs inside the Docker container when user objects are managed.
+The directory contains the file ``kelvin.json``, which is the top level configuration file for the UCS\@school import code that is executed as part of the `UCS\@school Kelvin REST API` that runs inside the Docker container when user objects are managed.

 Python hooks for user object management (import-user)